xLPMG/machine-learning-compilers/docs/project_overview/01_project_information.rst

 Project Structure
 *************************************

-The documentation you are currently reading is part of the `docs` directory in the GitHub repository.
+The documentation you are currently reading is part of the `docs` directory in the `GitHub repository <https://github.com/Shad00Z/machine-learning-compilers>`.
 It is organized into three main sections:

 #. **Project Overview**: Provides background on the project, its structure, and guidance on how to use the codebase.